shimomut/hyperpod-tui/SEARCH_MODE_CHANGES.md

 2. Press 'f' to enter search mode
 3. Type search terms (e.g., "prod")
 4. Use Up/Down to navigate results
-5. Press Enter to select, or ESC to cancel
+5. Press Enter to select, or ESC to clear filter (ESC again to exit)
 ```

 ### Key Sequence Examples